 Provisioning, water and fuel available, as well as Custom clearance and ferries to St. Thomas and St John.

 Day 5: Jost Van Dyke / Great Harbour

 It is about 4NM - 326 deg. mag. from Sopers.
 Short distance, but you can have a leisurely day, and have your lunch stop at Sandy Cay, or Sandy Spit.

-- Sandy Cay is a small island with a beautiful beach, a nice nature trail with tropical plants, and up the trail, a magnificent view form the top of the cliffs.
+- Sandy Cay is a small island with a beautiful beach, a lovely nature trail with tropical plants and, up the trail, a magnificent view over the cliffs.

 - Sandy Spit is a minuscule uninhabited island, directly 1NM north of Sandy Cay.
 It is probably one of the most photographed islands in the Northern Caribbean and has been the background of countless commercials, since it really looks like the Robinson Crusoe's place!
 Exercise extreme caution when approaching from the South as a large reef surrounds the island.
 Snorkeling there is pretty nice along the reef between Sandy Spit and Green Cay.

 When arriving in Great Harbour, you can anchor pretty much anywhere in the northern part of the cove, in 15/30ft. of water.
 Holdings are not great though, so make sure you snorkel over your anchor to check it is properly set.